 There’s a reason surveys show that 65% of TMJ patients use hot or cold compresses to treat jaw pain symptoms at home — it works.
 A staggering 74% of TMJ patients say that the use of hot or cold compresses reduced the intensity of their symptoms.

 Whether heat or cold will help you more may depend on the source of your jaw pain.
-If you find that you experience swelling and inflammation, cold temperatures will be more effective treatment.
-But if your jaw pain stems from muscle pain or stiffness, heat will be a better bet.
+If you find that you experience swelling and inflammation, cold temperatures will be a more effective treatment.
+However, if your jaw pain stems from muscle pain or stiffness, heat will be a better option.